oscar-swan/stock-direction-predictor/README.md

 Finally, a boolean target variable will be 0 or 1 if the next day's price is higher or not.

 ## Methodology
 When data is being prepared during modelling, train and test data cannot be split 80/20 randomly, it must instead be split with training data containing 80% of the oldest data and test data being the newest 20%.
+GridSearchCV also uses TimeSeriesSplit instead of a standard CV value to further prevent random splitting and ensure CV folds respect chronological order.
 This is to prevent the models being trained on future data and tested on past data as this would never happen in reality as you'd never have future data available when predicting and can result in the model appearing better than it really is.
 The results I achieved between the two models were very similar, with both XGBoost and RandomForest achieving 51% accuracy.
 Due to the results being close to random it would suggest that historical data has little impact on stock price change and the models could not make accurate predictions.
 After adding a lengthened list of parameter options for both models, XGBoost preferred a max depth of 4 and RandomForest a depth of 3.
 These shallow trees generalise better which indicates that the signals in the data are weak for predicting price change.
+While XGBoost typically outperforms RandomForest, both models achieved the same score further suggesting there are no meaningful signals to exploit in the data.

 ## Evaluation
 The confusion matrices produced by both the XGBoost and RandomForest models had a similar outcome.
 Both clearly showed that the model generally predicted a stock price rise almost every single time.
-XGBoost only correctly predicted 2 down days and RandomForest slightly more at 4 correct down days with both showing roughly 50/50 odds again when predicting down days too.
+XGBoost only correctly predicted 2 down days and RandomForest slightly more at 4 correct down days.

 ![XGBoost Confusion Matrix](images/xgbc_new.png) ![Random Forest Confusion Matrix](images/rfc_new.png)